RAP GRANT APPLICATION

 The City already charges impact fees for all new construction, and a recreation impact fee is one of those.
 Those impact fees fund some of the new parks but cannot be used to add a new amenity.
 Furthermore, impact fees can only be used for the initial costs of a facility and not the ongoing operational costs.

-Likewise, public safety impact fees can be used to build a fire station but they cannot be used to operate it.
+Likewise, public safety impact fees can be used to build a facility but cannot be used to operate it.

 What happens if the County institutes a RAP Tax?